surajmandal99/weather_app/README.md

-# Awesome  weather app with made with flutter and the  data is fetched from the server and represented in the UI (❁´◡`❁).
+# Awesome  weather app made with flutter and the  data is fetched from the server and represented in the UI (❁´◡`❁).

 #  https://openweathermap.org/api